Skip to Main Content

 • Part-time enrollment allows for more flexibility in your schedule, but it also comes with downsides, like taking longer to graduate.

-Federal student loans, and many private student loans, require at least half-time enrollment for you to be eligible.
-This generally means you must take at least six credits each semester.
+Federal student loans and many private student loans often require a minimum of half-time enrollment for you to be eligible.
+This generally means you must take at least six credit hours each semester.
 However, even if you're only taking one or two classes, you have options for student loan funding.

-Sallie Mae, College Ave, and Abe all stand out for offering loans to students who are enrolled less than half-time.
-However, you'll still need to meet other eligibility requirements to qualify.
+Sallie Mae, College Ave, and Ascent stand out for offering loans to students who are enrolled below half-time.
+However, you still need to meet other eligibility requirements to qualify.

-Here's what you need to know about loans for part-time learners, including how to apply and the pros and cons.
+Here's what you need to know about finding the best student loan lenders for your part-time status, including how to apply and the pros and cons.

 Credible Rating